scraggo/scraggo.github.io/content/blog/music/thinkertoys-generate-art-and-business-ideas/index.md

 After you've decided, dive deeper: Expand the scope of the challenge.
 Narrow the scope to a sub-problem.
 Reframe it, vary the words, and make the challenge as motivating as possible to be ready for a Thinkertoy treatment.

-_Gaps filled in_: Having a well-defined challenge is equally or more important than the ideas we generate.
+_My takeaways_: Having a well-defined challenge is equally or more important than the ideas we generate.

 ## The Two Types of Thinkertoys